sui-foundation/sui-demo-day-bangkok/README.md

 ## Registration

 1. Fork this current repository and create a copy of the [Registration Template Form](./REGISTRATION_TEMPLATE.md) under the `demo-projects` folder.

-    _Note: a given project can only register under one track._

 3. Fill out the information on the [Registration Template Form](./REGISTRATION_TEMPLATE.md), and change the file name to your project name, so that the file name is of the form `[your project name].md`.